Cloud Platform Comparison: AWS vs. Azure vs. Google Cloud

 Container services: In the computing category, Amazon's various container services are growing in popularity, with options to support Docker, Kubernetes, and its own Fargate service, which automates server and cluster management when using containers.
 It also offers a virtual private cloud option called Lightsail, Batch for batch computing jobs, Elastic Beanstalk for running and scaling web applications, and a few other services.

 Virtual Machine: Microsoft Azure's primary cloud-based computing service is called a virtual machine.
-It supports Linux, Windows Server, SQL Server, Oracle, IBM and SAP, as well as enhanced security, hybrid cloud capabilities and integrated support for Microsoft software.
+It supports Linux, Windows Server, SQL Server, IBM and SAP, as well as enhanced security, hybrid cloud capabilities and integrated support for Microsoft software.
 Like AWS, it has an extremely large catalog of available instances, including GPU and high-performance computing options, as well as instances optimized for artificial intelligence and machine learning.
 It also offers a free tier of 750 hours per month of a Windows or Linux B1S virtual machine for one year.

 Additional Services: Azure's version of Auto Scaling is called a virtual machine scale set.
 Azure has two container services: Azure Container Service is based on Kubernetes, and Container Services is managed using Docker Hub and Azure Container Registry.
 It has a Batch service, a cloud service similar to AWS Elastic Beanstalk for scalable web applications.
 It also has a unique product called Service Fabric, designed for applications with a microservices architecture.